 The AOP Knowledge-Base and related projects

 To develop a system of AOPs that covers the broad spectrum of biological pathways that are likely to be involved in human health and ecological risk assessment, it is necessary to create a unified knowledge base for AOPs and their supporting evidence that integrates information from all scientific sectors, including toxicology, drug development, disease, medicine and research.
-An Adverse Outcome Pathway Knowledge Base (AOP KB) is currently being developed by the OECD Extended Advisory Group on Molecular Screening and Toxicogenomics (EAG MST) and is being implemented by the European Commission’s Joint Research Centre (JRC) and the US Environmental Protection Agency (US-EPA).2, , , , The AOP KB is an IT system to capture, manage and share AOP information and will consist of three modules: 1) AOP-WIKI, a text-based tool allowing the management of AOP-related knowledge (AOPs, Key Events, relationships between them) in a Wikipedia-like environment, 2) a graphical tool implementing quantitative models depicting the relationship between two events in an AOP (Effectopedia) and 3) an Intermediate Effects Database (AOP Network tool) to manage information about intermediate effects triggered by chemicals.
+An Adverse Outcome Pathway Knowledge-Base (AOP KB) is currently being developed by the OECD Extended Advisory Group on Molecular Screening and Toxicogenomics (EAGMST) and is being implemented by the European Commission’s Joint Research Centre (JRC) and the US Environmental Protection Agency (US-EPA).
+The AOP KB is an IT system to capture, manage and share AOP information and will consist of three modules: 1) AOP-Wiki, a text-based tool allowing the management of AOP-related knowledge (AOPs, Key Events, relationships between them) in a Wikipedia-like environment, 2) a graphical tool implementing quantitative models depicting the relationship between two events in an AOP (Effectopedia), 3) a simple relational tool (the AOP Explorer) and 4) an Intermediate Effects Database to manage information about intermediate effects triggered by chemicals.

 The first available module, the AOP Wiki, leads AOP developers through the steps necessary to capture the scientific information needed to document an AOP – following and implementing OECD guidance on how to describe AOPs.
 The Wiki also provides a collaborative space for groups to develop AOPs independent of geography or organizational boundaries.
 Currently a beta version of the AOP Wiki is available only for OECD AOP development teams but the goal is to eventually make this publicly accessible with registration.